Looking for a suicidal job in Iraq?

 And when they do get killed or badly injured neither their channels, nor the Iraqi Journalists Syndicate and other originations meant to protect journalists, move a muscle to react even though protecting journalists is at the very essence of their duties.

 According to figures from the Iraqi Journalists Syndicate and the Journalist Freedoms Observatory, 13 journalists have been killed and 44 were injured since ISIS took over Mosul on June 10, 2014 to the date of publishing this report.
-By comparison, none of the 500 foreign and Arab journalists who arrived in Iraq since the summer of 2014 and until the date of this report, suffered a single injury.
+By comparison, none of the 500 foreign and Arab journalists who arrived in Iraq since the summer of 2014 and until the date of this report, have been killed.
 This is because of the plans laid for their work, their superior training and their skills in safety and security in conflict zones.

 The manager of Alsumaria channel Amar Talal admits that the vest Ali Resan wore was heavy and that Ali took it off minutes before the sniper took him out because Resan felt suffocated in it.
 Talal insists that Alsumaria channel’s war crew are equipped with the “most advanced vests and helmets,” as his channel is keen on the safety of its war correspondent.
 He said the channel keeps on top of their movements at all times.

 But despite what Talal says, all of Alsumaria’s live and recorded coverage from the front lines in Mosul to date, show its war correspondent Mustafa Latif reporting without a vest.
 Latif is also seen replacing the helmet with a khaki cap.
 This reveals that the channel does not follow procedures to ensure that its correspondent wears the helmet and vest to preserve his life.